 A Lean Journey: enhancing efficiencies and client centricity with Green Belt Training

 In Q1, we initiated a Lean Journey for a number of colleagues across ABN AMRO Commercial Finance and Lease by organising a Green Belt Lean training programme offered by the Lean Consultancy Group.
-The aim of the course is to help further develop the skills to provide a more efficient, customer-focused service.

 Build back better: investing after Coronavirus